- Hits: 422

 Juliana’s Roles at the ALC include providing support to the Finance department, assisting in the administration of the ALC office and providing logistical support to the programmes department.

-Nancy is an experienced professional with 10 years experience in Accountancy, Financial Management, Grant Management and Project & Institutional budgeting among others.
-Having worked with various International Development Organizations, with 8 years’ experience in financial management and 2 years in internal & external Audit, specializing in streamlining of Internal Controls of donor funded organizations; she is currently charged with management of the Finance, Administration & Human Resources Department.
+Nancy is an experienced professional with 13 years experience in Financial Management, Grant Management, Budget development and monitoring, budgetary compliance, checks and remedies.
+Having worked with various International Development Organizations, with 11 years’ experience in Financial & Grant management and 2 years in external audit as well as specializing in streamlining of Internal Controls of donor funded organizations; she is currently charged with management of the Finance and Administration Department.